xiaoniaoyouhuajiang/fagent/README.md

 ## Overview

 - **Motivation**
-  Build an agent-friendly retrieval stack that understands source code and repository context, so LLM-based assistants can ingest Git data, synchronize it incrementally, and answer questions reliably.
+  Build an agent system that reasons over freshly fetched data.
+Fetchers continuously pull facts from external sources; `fstorage` exists to persist, index, and serve those facts so downstream LLM agents can retrieve them reliably.

 - **Key Modules**
-  - `fagent`: orchestrator hosting the HTTP API and dashboard, coordinating sync tasks, and exposing graph/query endpoints.
+  - `fagent`: orchestrator hosting the HTTP API and dashboard, coordinating sync tasks, dispatching fetch jobs, and exposing graph/query endpoints to agents.
-  - `gitfetcher`: fetch layer that talks to GitHub via Octocrab, extracts repository metadata, issues, pull requests, code graphs, and vectors, and emits `GraphData`.
+  - **Fetcher interface**: pluggable fetchers implement a common API (`capability`, `probe`, `fetch`) and emit `GraphData`/panel data. `gitfetcher` is the reference implementation for GitHub, but additional fetchers can be added for other data domains.
-  - `fstorage`: storage core that writes data into Delta Lake (cold) and Helix engine (hot), maintains schema metadata, catalog offsets, and search APIs.
+  - `fstorage`: storage core for all fetchers—writes nodes/edges/vectors into Delta Lake (cold) and Helix engine (hot), tracks schema metadata, catalog offsets, and provides search APIs independent of any single data source.
-  - Tooling (`capture`, `fstorage_cli`, dashboard): utilities for debugging, fixture generation, and interactive exploration.
+  - Tooling (`capture`, `fstorage_cli`, dashboard): utilities for testing fetchers, producing fixtures, and interactively exploring the aggregated knowledge graph.

 ## Architecture